Kirsty Sword Gusmão: Career

-Regarding the eventual media revelation that a member of a supposedly neutral organisation was spying against a host country, whether any lasting damage was done to the capacity of humanitarian aid and human rights organisations to work freely in Indonesia is difficult to assess, as none of the relevant agencies have been willing to make official statements, however there has been some open criticism of her conduct that pointed out the lives of aid workers in Indonesia may have been endangered by the spying activities.
-Sword has deflected these criticisms by stating she did not consider herself bound by the codes of conduct applicable to aid workers.
+however, there was criticism of her public admission to – rather than the actions themselves – clandestine activities.
+Writing in 2002 in a Sunday Telegraph article, Maree Curtis said that following the disclosures, critics pointed to possible risks to other aid workers "around the world who are already viewed with suspicion by jittery foreign regimes".
+Sword rejected criticism of the ethics of her actions, stating that the agency that employed her was fully aware of her activities, and that as a contractor to the Overseas Service Bureau neither she nor the NGO were in breach of any codes.
+Sword was quoted as saying: "I was simply an individual who was concerned and acting on her conscience."

 From resistance activist to First Lady

 Sword finally met Xanana Gusmão face to face in December 1994 while he was serving a 20-year sentence in Jakarta's Cipinang prison for leading the East Timorese resistance group FRETILIN.
 Their first contact came when she taught him English by correspondence from 1992.
 Ultimately she bluffed her way into the prison at Christmas 1994 on the pretence of visiting an uncle.

 Xanana was released in 1999 and the couple married the following year in Dili, where they lived in the independent Timor-Leste with their three sons.
 In 2001 Sword Gusmão brought the case of sex trafficking victim Juliana dos Santos to the attention of the United Nations Commission on Human Rights, as well as starting the Alola Foundation.
 From May 2002 to May 2007, Xanana was President of Timor-Leste and Sword Gusmão was its First Lady.
 On 1 November 2003, she published an autobiography entitled A Woman of Independence.

 During the 2006 East Timorese crisis, Sword Gusmão conducted media interviews and met Australian troops on behalf of her husband, who was immobile due to back pain.
 In May 2007, Xanana declined to run for another term as President, and was succeeded by his prime minister, José Ramos-Horta, Xanana became Prime Minister on 8 August.
 In October, Sword Gusmão was appointed to the honorary position of Goodwill Ambassador for Education of Timor-Leste by Ramos-Horta.

 On 11 February 2008, national television reported that the motorcade of Gusmão had come under gunfire one hour after President Ramos-Horta was shot in the stomach; according to the Associated Press, the two incidents raised the possibility of a coup attempt.
 During the assassination attempts, Sword Gusmão was protecting her children from gunmen stalking their home.
 Also being sheltered was another woman and her four children, upon contacting Xanana by mobile phone Sword Gusmão heard he was under gunfire.
 The Gusmão family were reunited after negotiations between her guards and the gunmen allowed her through and, despite the risks of future attempts, Sword Gusmão decided to remain in Timor-Leste.